 Step 2: Fix Your Alignment and Ball Position

-This is a an incredibly common trap golfers fall into.
+This is an incredibly common trap golfers fall into.
 Because you watch your ball slice to the right, your brain intuitively tells you to aim further left to compensate.
 You might set your feet and shoulders pointing way left of the target.

 The problem is, when your body is aimed left, your arms have to swing "out to the right" just to make contact with the ball.
 This act of swinging across your body all but guarantees the inside-to-out path that causes the "push."
-You've accidentally reinforced the very aove that creates half of your problem!
+You've accidentally reinforced the very move that creates half of your problem!

 Alignment Drill: The Railroad Tracks